DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - A **Physically Unclonable Function (PUF)** is a hardware-based security feature that generates a unique identifier or response based on the microscopic variations in the physical properties of an integrated circuit or chip.
 These variations arise naturally during the manufacturing process and are not replicable, making each PUF unique.
 When PUF is queried, it responds with a unique output based on this variations.
 This response is like a fingerprint that is impossible to clone or recreate in another device.
 Used in secure key generation, device authentication, anti-tampering and secure boot.
   - A **Software Bill of Materials (SBOM)** is a comprehensive list of all the components, libraries, modules, and dependencies included in a software application.
 It is akin to a list of ingredients in a recipe, detailing everything that goes into the software.
 SBOMs are crucial for understanding and managing the composition of software, ensuring transparency, security, and compliance.
 Attack in 2020 lead to US Govt requirement for SBOM in the 2021 Executive Order on Improving the Nations Cybersecurity.
   - **Hardware Root of Trust (HRoT)**: A line of defense against executing unathorized firmware on a system.
 Establishes a chain of trust starting from hardware up through firmware and software layers (Trust Anchor).
 When certificates ares used for Full Disk Encryption (FDE), they use a hardware root of trust for key storage, which verifies the keys match before the secure boot process takes place.
 SRoT and PUF are also implemnetations of Hardware Root of trust.
 Componenets include
-   - Trusted Platform Module (TPM): A hardware component that securely stores cryptographic keys and performs cryptographic operations. e.g bitlocker
+   - 🔥Trusted Platform Module (TPM): ✏️A hardware component that securely stores cryptographic keys and performs cryptographic operations.
+TPMs are built into many modern computers and can securely generate, store, and manage cryptographic keys, ensuring that private keys are kept safe from extraction or compromise. e.g bitlocker
-   - Hardware Security Module (HSM): A dedicated hardware device designed to manage and protect digital keys and perform encryption and decryption.
+   - 🔥Hardware Security Module (HSM): A dedicated hardware device designed to 🧠manage and protect digital keys and 🧠perform encryption and decryption.
-   - Secure Enclave or Trusted Execution Environment (TEE): An isolated area within the main processor that ensures the confidentiality and integrity of code and data loaded within it.
+   - 🔥Secure Enclave or Trusted Execution Environment (TEE): An isolated area within the main processor that ensures the confidentiality and integrity of code and data loaded within it.

 - 1.12.2 Third-party assessment and monitoring
   - Before doing business with another company, an org needs to perform due-dilligence, and third-party assessments can help gather information and perform the assessment